 Before you are tempted to gobble up the kids’ Halloween candy stash hidden under their beds, barter them for some of the treats to make these delectable Candy Bar Muffins.
 A good way to remove temptation and change it to a healthier indulgence.
+(Skip to recipe.)

 The goblins have gobbled, the pirates have looted and the ghosts have slithered away.
 Halloween is over and now you’re left with that handful of treats in the bottom of the candy bowl and the pillowcases full of temptation hidden under your kids’ beds.
 You’ve rifled through and picked out your favourite candy bars (only fair since you were chief costume designer and Halloween organizer) – but how do you keep the rest of those treats from becoming your family’s main food group for the next few weeks?

 You commandeer the treat bags, and implement a few of the following tricks:

 1. Unwrap crispy types of chocolate/candy bars (Skor, Crunchie, Crispie Crunch, M & M’s, Twix, etc.) and place them in a zip-top plastic bag.
 Crush them with a rolling pin until you have uniform crumbles.
 Store the crumbles in the freezer and use them to top parfaits, yogurt, pancakes, rice pudding, sprinkle onto muffins before baking, fold into whipped cream.
 Combine them with chopped nuts and top your morning oatmeal for a divine treat.
 Use them wherever you’d like a touch of sweet crunch.